segment-integrations/analytics-swift-live/README.md

 	refresh: false
 }

-// Subclass EdgeFn to add custom behaviors/transformations class EdgeFn {
+// Subclass LivePlugin to add custom behaviors/transformations class LivePlugin {
 	/*
-	Create an Edge Function
+	Create a LivePlugin
 	Params:
-		type: EdgeFnType - The type of edge function
+		type: LivePluginType - The type of live plugin
-		destination: String - A string representing the destination key this edge function will be active for
+		destination: String - A string representing the destination key this live plugin will be active for
 	*/
 	constructor(type, destination) {}

   	/*
-	Returns the EdgeFnType designation for this edge function */
+	Returns the LivePluginType designation for this live plugin */
 	get type() {}

 	/*
-	Returns the destination this edge function is active on, or null */
+	Returns the destination this live plugin is active on, or null */
 	get destination() {}